AlexandreFenyo/net-monitor/README.md

 ### select the correct build

-**For compatibility purpose, the version of the net-monitor Servlet must be the same as the version of the net-monitor JavaScript client library.**
+**For compatibility purpose, the version of the net-monitor servlet must be the same as the version of the net-monitor JavaScript client library.**

 Therefore, when selecting the net-monitor-[VERSION].[standalone|bundle].[min|dev].js client library, choose the corresponding net-monitor-[VERSION].war web archive with the same version.